morsisko/NosTale-Auth/README.md

 # NosTale-Auth
 Simple library that lets you generate "magic" value for the NoS0577 login packet

+# Python installation
+`pip install nosauth`

+Please refer to the example.py for working example

 # The packet
 New login packet `NoS0577` is used when you login with Gameforge launcher